-10. The Companies' Insurance Coverage May Not Be Adequate to Cover All Possible Losses the Companies Could Suffer, and, in the Future, the Companies' Insurance Costs May Increase Significantly or the Companies May Be Unable to Obtain the Same Level of Insurance Coverage casualty, terrorism, and business interruption insurance), that insurance may be inadequate or unavailable to cover all of the risks to which the Companies' business and assets may be exposed.
-In several cases the Companies maintain extremely high deductibles or self-insure against specific losses.
-Should an uninsured loss (including a loss that is less than the deductible) or loss in excess of insured limits occur, it could have a significant adverse effect on the Companies' operations and revenues.
+10. The Companies' Insurance Coverage May Not Be Adequate to Cover All Possible Losses the Companies Could Suffer, and, in the Future, the Companies' Insurance Costs May Increase Significantly or the Companies May Be Unable to Obtain the Same Level of Insurance Coverage

 The Companies may suffer damage to their properties caused by a casualty loss (such as fire, natural disasters, and acts of war or terrorism) that could severely disrupt the Companies' businesses or subject them to claims by third parties who are injured or harmed.
-Although the Companies maintain insurance (including property,
+Although the Companies maintain insurance policies (including property, casualty, terrorism, and business interruption insurance), such insurance may be inadequate or unavailable to cover all of the risks to which the Companies' businesses and assets may be exposed.
+In several cases the Companies maintain high deductibles or self-insure against specific losses.
+Should an uninsured loss (including a loss that is less than the deductible) or loss in excess of insured limits occur, it could have a significant adverse effect on the Companies' operations and revenues.